Fr0st0007/Desktop-Manager/README.txt

 WHAT IT DOES
 - Wallpapers tab: save a few wallpapers with names, double-click one to instantly set it as your Windows desktop background.
-- Organize Desktop tab: create categories (Games, Editing, etc.), give each one a list of keywords, then hit "Organize Desktop Now" to sort matching files on your Desktop into folders with those names.
+- Organize Desktop tab: create categories (Games, Documents, etc.), give each one a list of keywords, then hit "Organize Desktop Now" to sort matching files on your Desktop into folders with those names.